P. J. Kavanagh: Life

-P.J.
-Kavanagh.
+P. J. Kavanagh.
 Presences: New & Selected Poems.

 Patrick Joseph Gregory Kavanagh worked as a Butlin's Redcoat, then as a newsreader for Radiodiffusion Française, in Paris.
 He attended acting classes but was called up for National Service, and was wounded in the Korean War.
 Kavanagh attended Merton College, Oxford, from 1951 to 1954; there he began to write poetry, and met Caroline Sarah Jane Philipps, also known as Sally, the daughter of the novelist Rosamond Lehmann.
-Kavanagh due to his traumatic experience in Korea had a hard time taking the educational institution seriously, however, managed to pass the degree with second-class honours.
+Due to his traumatic experience in Korea, Kavanagh had a hard time taking the educational institution seriously; however, he managed to pass the degree with second-class honours.
 He and Philipps wed in 1956 in the London Oratory; two years later she died suddenly, of poliomyelitis, while they were living in Java, where he was teaching for the British Council.
-His memoir about their relationship, The Perfect Stranger, won the Richard Hillary Memorial Prize after a long publishing battle, where Kavanagh's work got turned down by several publishers.
+His memoir about their relationship, The Perfect Stranger, won the Richard Hillary Memorial Prize after a long publishing battle, where Kavanagh's work was turned down by several publishers.